yashpawar0503/Customer_Churn-prediction/README.md

 ## Model Evaluation Metrics

+Prior to model training, an exploratory correlation analysis was performed using a Seaborn heatmap to understand linear relationships between numerical features and identify potential multicollinearity.
+This analysis helped guide feature selection decisions (e.g., removal of highly correlated features such as redundant charge-related variables).
 Given the class imbalance in churn prediction, the following metrics were used:

 * **ROC-AUC** (primary metric for model selection)
 * Precision, Recall, and F1-score